rajdeeprath/red5-webrtc-demo/README.md

 #### FEATURES

-* Allows only 2 users per soom
+* Allows only 2 users per room
 * Requires parameters **username** and **room** to be provided via websocket url in query string
 * Rooms are destroyed once all users are disconnected
 * Intelligently sends sender information to receiever ina  room